 • n is the total number of observations

-To calculate the Contingency Coefficient, square the Chi-square statistic.
-Divide this result by the sum of the total number of observations and the squared Chi-square statistic.
+To calculate the Contingency Coefficient, divide the Chi-square statistic (χ²) by the sum of the total number of observations (n) and the Chi-square statistic (χ²).
 Finally, take the square root of the quotient to get the Contingency Coefficient.

 What is a Contingency Coefficient?